ADACS-Australia/regression_testing/BATCH.md

 ## Setup

-The script `quokka-setup.sh` illustrates the configuration of regression testing *via* a batch queue.
+The script `quokka-setup.sh` illustrates the configuration of regression testing *via* a GitHub action and a batch queue.
 This file explains how this script works.
 `quokka-setup.sh` has been tested on Ngarrgu-Tindebeek.
-An environment configuration script, QUOKKA input files, and test configurations to illustrate the tests are provided in `quokka-setup.tar.xz`.
-To use these files put them together in an empty folder on Ngarrgu-Tindebeek and run the script.
+An environment configuration script, QUOKKA input files, and test configurations to illustrate the setup are provided in `quokka-setup.tar.xz`.
+To use these files put them together in an empty folder on Ngarrgu-Tindebeek and run the `quokka-setup.sh` script.
 Alternative environment module scripts are provided in the `hpc_performance_testing` repository at

 ```
 https://github.com/ADACS-Australia/MKrumholz_2025a.git